 The two measures described above are basic, but nonetheless important, steps in restricting which devices can access Office 365 resources, thereby providing an increased level of confidence to the information security team that data is not being synchronized and saved on devices that aren’t under corporate control.

 Office 365 is new frontier for many companies; Anexinet specializes in helping companies transition to 365.
 For more information on O365, you may want to check out these blog posts.
-And if you’re feeling overwhelmed by the complexity of Office 365 migration, please reach out to us.
-We’d love to help you out.
+And if you’re feeling overwhelmed by securing your data on Office 365, please check out our Data Security & Managment Strategy Kickstart.